 Byrnes was the head coach at Morrisville State College in 2005 and 2006.
 One Morrisville player was selected a National Junior College Association of America (NJCAA) Division III All-American in 2006.
 The All-America award was the first in program history.
 Byrnes' players earned two NJCAA academic All-America and two academic all-region honors.

-Byrnes was an assistant at Morrisville in 2004.
-He earned two varsity letters as an outfielder on the St. Lawrence University baseball team.
-Byrnes graduated in 2002 with a degree in sports and leisure studies and a minor in education.
-He is from Cazenovia, N.Y.
+Byrnes was an outfielder on the St. Lawrence University varsity baseball team.
+He earned a degree in sports and leisure studies with a minor in education.
+Byrnes is from Cazenovia, N.Y.